-My basic response is that if you simply want to make the most money with the truck, go Freightliner or International with Detroit or Cummings engine.
+My basic response is that if you simply want to make the most money with the truck hauling regular freight, go Freightliner or International with Detroit or Cummings engine.
 Volvos would be next on my list with a Detroit, Cummings or Volvo Engine.
-This is based on lower cost of entry and maintenance.
+This opinion is based on lower cost of entry and maintenance.

 This basically comes down to philosophy.
 There are many ways to look at going each route.
-Two different people might feel very different about the very same route.
-You have to determine what makes you more comfortable based on the information and insight I give you and other information you find out.
+Two different people might feel very different about whether to buy a new or used 18 wheeler.
+You have to determine what makes you more comfortable based on your intentions for truck and other information you find out related to that.

 lot of value as soon as you take it off of the lot.
 You might think it

 guarantees no break downs.
-Well that would be a wish not guarantee.
+Well that would be a wish not a guarantee.

-Brand new truck actually break down more than you might think.
+Brand new trucks actually break down more than you might think.

 lots of stuff might be covered if you break down but some stuff isn't.